-Quizzes: There will be eight quizzes throughout the quarter, almost always at the end of a lecture on Wednesday (the exception is due to Memorial Day).
+Quizzes: There will be eight quizzes throughout the quarter, always at the end of a lecture on Wednesday.
 The material covered on those quizzes will be the same as the homework due right before.
 You can use a scientific calculator (but not a graphing calculator) on the quizzes.
 Any formula you need will be given to you.
 Your worst quiz grade will be dropped.
 Moreover, there will be two opportunities to gain some extra-credit to improve your quiz grades.